microsoft/reverse-proxy/README.md

     1. For CMD, there is no supported script.
 You can manually add the `.dotnet` directory **within this repo** to your `PATH`.
 Ensure `where dotnet` shows a path within this repository!
 1. Launch VS, VS for Mac, or VS Code!

+When you're done, you can run the `deactivate` function to undo the changes to your `PATH`.

-If you're having trouble building the project, or developing in Visual Studio, please file a bug to let us know and we'll help out (and fix our scripts/tools as needed)!
+If you're having trouble building the project, or developing in Visual Studio, please file an issue to let us know and we'll help out (and fix our scripts/tools as needed)!

 # Getting started